-The University of Turku and six other universities form the European Campus of City-Universities (EC2U) Alliance.
+The University of Turku and seven other universities form the European Campus of City-Universities (EC2U) Alliance.
 The objective of the cooperation is to create a pan-European campus with a new model of quality education.
 The aim is that the cooperation produces synergy benefits for education, research and innovation.

 The EC2U Alliance started its activities in November 2020 and it consists of

 - Alexandru Ioan Cuza University of Iasi, Romania